rmzelle/writing/docs/primer.rst

 Note Styles
 ^^^^^^^^^^^

 The second category of citation styles consists of **note** styles.
 Here a *marker*, which can be a number or a symbol, is added to the sentence when works are cited, e.g. "[*]_" and "[*]_".
 Each marker points to a footnote or endnote.
 CSL styles do not control which number formats or symbols are used for the markers, which is left to the word processor.
-In contrast to **in-text** citations, footnotes and endnotes typically contain all information required to identify the cited work(s).
+In contrast to **in-text** citations, footnotes and endnotes typically contain all information required to identify the cited works.
 Some **note** styles include a bibliography to give an overview of all cited works, and to describe the works in more detail.

     .. [*] 'Voyage to St. Kilda' (3rd edit.
 1753), p.
 37.
     .. [*] Sir J. E. Tennent, 'Ceylon,' vol. ii.
 1859, p.
 107.